M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 51 active-X
+Version 10 revision 52 active-X
-Fix a bug (from 48 revision), when interpreter decide to call a subroutine without using Gosub statement.
-The problem was in Echelon example in Info file, in a line A(r,c)/=div1 (because / used for remark, but /= isn't a remark).
-So instead performing division for array element, decide to call the A(), and that is an error.
+A major upgrade for ListBox control, with multicolumn support.
+Some tweaks on GUI system done.
+This isn't the final upgrade.
+So wait for the final for some days.